krausest/js-framework-benchmark/README.md

 * Don't change the ids in the index.html, since the automated benchmarking relies on those ids.
 * You don't need to update /index.html.
 It's created with a script (see 6.2 above).
 * You don't need to edit webdriver-ts/common.ts.
 If you have a conflict in common.ts you don't need to resolve it.
 More often than not I'm just merging the pull request in the moment you're fixing the conflict.
-* Currently we're experimenting with a travis-ci integration build.
-Currently pull requests seem to fail quite often.
-Please ignore that for now.
+* Currently we're experimenting with a circleci integration build.

 This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.
 Thanks for the great work.